digitalfabrik/integreat-app/README.md

 # Publishing

-You can login though the firebase cli and then run **npm run publish**.
-A live preview of this app is available [here](https://integreat-1173.firebaseapp.com/).
+A live preview of this app is available [here](https://webnext.integreat-app.de/).